J3573R/fastify-mongoose-rest/README.md

 `POST` endpoint for getting multiple documents.
 Similar to `List` endpoint but takes inputs from `body`.

-Adds `x-total-count` header to indicate total count of the documents possible to be retrieve by changing skip & limit parameters.
+`x-total-count` header can be enabled by sending `totalCount: true` parameter as part of the request payload.
+This indicates total count of documents in database with given filters.
+Can be used to

 Generated url example: `POST https://localhost/cats/search`